 An annual risk assessment of the Council's auditable activities will be undertaken to formulate an audit plan, based on the current number of approved audit posts.
-However, if it becomes apparent that additional audit staff resources are needed to provide effective audit coverage, then the Audit and Fraud Prevention Manager will submit a report to the Audit Committee and make a bid for additional resources via the budget process.
+However, if it becomes apparent that additional audit staff resources are needed to provide effective audit coverage, then the Audit and Fraud Prevention Manager will submit a report to the Audit Committee and make a bid for additional resources.
 This will include the necessity to outsource specialist computer audit.